"If anyone desires to come after me, let him deny himself, and take up his cross, and follow me" (Matthew 16:24).

 "Many souls go to hell because there is no one to pray or make a sacrifice for them" (August, 1917).

 3. Our crosses increase the flow of grace in the world.

 "As Christians, our prayers, actions, sacrifices and sufferings offered up in union with Christ serve as conduits, in a sense, of God’s grace.
 And it is God’s grace that redeems fallen humanity, rolls back the forces of evil, enlightens sin-darkened hearts, restores hope to those in despair, fills us with joy, wisdom, and strength… God’s Kingdom flourishes, in individuals, families, parishes, and societies, when the flow of grace is abundant" (Fr.
 John Bartunek).
-To increase the value of our offering (our merits) through our union with Jesus, the amount of sanctifying grace in our soul, our purity of intention, and the fervor of our offering ... is to do our part to increase the flow of God’s grace in, through, and around us (read more here).
+But, not all offerings are the same or have the same effect for others.
+Different factors affect the value of our offering - the degree of our union with Jesus, the amount of sanctifying grace in our soul, our purity of intention and the fervor of our offering.
+To do our part to increase the value of our offering in these four ways is to do our part to increase the flow of God's grace in, through and around us (read more here).

 4. Our crosses are used by God to release a purer and stronger love into the world; a love that was not present and active before the suffering began.
 "Suffering is present in this life in order to unleash love in the human person and in the world" (Pope St. John Paul II).
 Think of the amount of active sacrificial love, compassion and concern that is released when a natural disaster occurs.
 How many people stop pursuing their selfish pursuits and focus on helping the people in need in that moment?
 That is just one example of this.
 If we make it to heaven, we will see from God's perspective how much love was unleashed and grew because of our sufferings and we will bow our head and say, Amen!
 We will be eternally grateful that we were able to help others grow in sacrificial love and for the effect that our suffering had on the world.